-Thinking over the design of a social network, from the very start the designer should be concentrated on several points:
+Thinking over the design of a social network, from the very start, the designer should concentrate on several points:

-– Successful, popular and efficient social networks are all based on user-generated content.
-Therefore, the user should be offered multiple functions to generate that content via discussions, posts, sharing, chatting, libraries, collections and so on and so forth.
-Otherwise, the risk of fail gets really high: the social network will not attract the users and will not create the platform of pleasant communication.
+– Successful, popular, and efficient social networks are all based on user-generated content.
+Therefore, the user should be offered multiple functions to generate that content via discussions, posts, sharing, chatting, libraries, collections, and so on and so forth.
+Otherwise, the risk of failure gets really high: the social network will not attract users and will not create a platform of pleasant communication.

-– Most users (if not all) are not ready to spend a lot of their time to learn how the social network works.
+– Most users (if not all) are not ready to spend a lot of their time learning how the social network works.
 Even if they have time, they would rather spend it on doing something interesting and engaging in the network instead of working out how it functions.

-– Social network should provide useful functions and make a user aware of them.
+– Social networks should provide useful functions and make a user aware of them.
 Nobody now needs the social network just for pure communication – it should give more to be attractive.
-Creating additional features and adding useful integrations id the good way to attract the target audience.
+Creating additional features and adding useful integrations is a good way to attract the target audience.

-Remembering and considering the mentioned positions helps the designer to make a successful user research and build efficient user stories and flows so that the social network provided positive user experience and was able not only to attract users but also retain them and group them around a convenient and useful platform.
+Remembering and considering the mentioned positions helps the designer to conduct successful user research and build efficient user stories and flows so that the social network provides a positive user experience and is able not only to attract users but also retain them and group them around a convenient and useful platform.

 Solutions for efficient UX

 Some of the general solutions that could be a kind of basis for the designer working on UX for a social network, we think, are the following:

 1. Easy and simple registration with a minimal number of steps needed to be done.
 It is advisable at the very beginning stage to provide a kind of simple, catchy, and entertaining tutorial or presentation of the basic advantages, engaging the user but not overloading with too much information.